 Healing & Recovery Peptides: Evidence-Based Research Guide

 Peptides studied for tissue repair, wound healing, and injury recovery represent one of the most active areas of preclinical peptide research.
 Compounds like BPC-157, TB-500 (Thymosin Beta-4), and GHK-Cu have been investigated in animal models for their potential to accelerate healing of tendons, muscles, ligaments, and skin.
-While none are FDA-approved for human therapeutic use, the volume of preclinical evidence has generated significant interest from researchers and clinicians.

 3 compounds in this category